Provable-Games/survivor-governance/README.md

 # Survivor Governance

-A decentralized governance system built on Starknet using Cairo smart contracts, implementing a complete DAO (Decentralized Autonomous Organization) framework with timelock controls and token-weighted voting.
+A fully onchain and decentralized governance system for the Loot Survivor ecosystem.

 ## Overview